 Islands single malt whiskies

 The term ‘single malt scotch’ refers to a whisky that is made entirely from malted barley and distilled in copper pot stills on one distillery site.
-The malt is usually first dried in a kiln fired by peat, which imparts a characteristic smoky flavour to the whisky.
-The most famous single malt scotch whiskies come from the Scottish islands of Skye.
-Single malt scotch whiskies are typically aged for a minimum of 12 years in oak casks before being bottled.
-Some of the most expensive and sought-after single malt scotch whiskies can be aged for 20 years or more.
+The Islands region, encompassing the beautiful islands of western and northern Scotland, can often use malt that is usually first dried in a kiln fired by peat, which imparts a characteristic smoky flavour to the whisky.
+The most famous single malt scotch whiskies of the region come from the Scottish islands of Skye, Arran and Jura (to name a few).
+Single malt scotch whiskies only have to be aged for 3 years in oak casks before being bottled, but some of the most expensive and sought-after examples can be aged for 30 years or more.